2 Haitian Americans detained in slaying of Haiti president

-PORT-AU-PRINCE, Haiti (AP) — Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti’s president, a senior Haitian official said Thursday.
+PORT-AU-PRINCE, Haiti (AP) — Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti’s president, Haitian officials said Thursday.

-Mathias Pierre, Haiti’s minister of elections, told The Associated Press that James Solages was among six people arrested in the brazen killing of President Jovenel Moise by gunmen at his home in the pre-dawn hours Wednesday.
+James Solages and Joseph Vincent were among 17 suspects detained in the brazen killing of President Jovenel Moïse by gunmen at his home in the pre-dawn hours Wednesday.
+Fifteen of them are from Colombia, according to Léon Charles, chief of Haiti's National Police.
+He added that three other suspects were killed by police and eight others are on the run.
+Charles had earlier said seven were killed.

-Seven other suspected assailants were killed in a gunfight with police, according to Haiti's director of National Police Léon Charles.
+“We are going to bring them to justice,” he said as the 17 suspects sat handcuffed on the floor during a press conference Thursday night.

+“A team was formed with the best investigators ... they are going to send dates, flight times, financial information that is already being collected to be sent to Port-au-Prince,” Vargas said.

+The oldest suspect is 55 and the youngest, Solages, is 35, according to a document shared by Mathias Pierre, Haiti’s minister of elections.

-Pierre would not provide additional details about Solages’ background, nor provide the name of the second Haitian-American.
-The U.S. State Department said it was aware of reports that Haitian-Americans were in custody but could not confirm or comment.
+He would not provide additional details about Solages’ background, nor provide the name of the second Haitian American.
+The U.S. State Department said it was aware of reports that Haitian Americans were in custody but could not confirm or comment.

 Solages described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he established in 2019 in south Florida to assist residents.